Stuycs-K/finalproject-10-zhu-ashley-yau-connor/PRESENTATION.md

 ## Different Planes
 We implemented encryption in different types of images so that the images may clearly be visible in different stegsolve planes.
 These planes are:
-- red, green, blue planes
+- red, green, blue planes (makes bit 0 or 1 depending on if message pixel)
-- xor plane
+- xor plane (lightens message pixel colors)
-- random plane
+- random plane (averages message pixel colors)
-- gray plane
+- gray plane (grays message pixel colors)